interseroh/gwt-jsinterop-sample/README.md

 # GWT 2.8.1 JsInterop Sample

 A small example on how to use the JsInterop functionality in GWT 2.8.
+You can find the documentation of JsInterop here: https://goo.gl/C3iZ7X.

 To compile the project use Maven, also ready to use with IntelliJ.
 ```